CleverCloud/documentation/content/doc/administrate/cache.md

 If you have a `/clevercloud/varnish.vcl` file at the root of your monorepo, all of your applications automatically start using Varnish.

 To resolve this issue, you can create a symlink during the deployments.

-First, you need to put your `varnish.vcl` file anywhere but at the root of your monorepo.
+1. Put your `varnish.vcl` file anywhere but at the root of your monorepo.
 2. Create a symlink inside a `CC_PRE_BUILD_HOOK`.

 Here is an example :